nus-cs2103-AY2223S2/ip/docs/README.md

 ## Features

+Words in UPPER_CASE are the parameters to be supplied by the user.

 ### Feature-List

-Words in UPPER_CASE are the parameters to be supplied by the user.

 Lists all current tasks in tasklist.

-Format: view
+Format: list

 ### Feature-Delete

-Description of the feature.
+Deletes task with specified index.

 Format: delete INDEX